percona/everest-doc/docs/administer/Idp_integration.md

         !!! info "Important"
             IdP providers often require a secure connection (HTTPS).
 Therefore, the provider might require your `<EVEREST_URL>` to be based on HTTPS.
 If your provider requires this, consider adding a reverse proxy in front of Percona Everest to provide such functionality.

-### Example: OIDC configuration on the providers's side
+### Example: OIDC configuration on the provider side

 Below is an example of the configuration for the IdP provider Okta.